antman1p/GD-Thief/README.md

     - Enter your burner email address in the `Developer contact information` field.
 6. Click `Save and Continue`.
 The "Scopes" page appears.
 7. Click `Add or Remove Scopes`.
 The "Update selected scopes" page appears.
 8. Check all of the `Google Drive` the scopes to use in the app.
+GD scopes cover 2 pages, so click the next page and ensure that you check them all.
 9. Click `Update`.
 A list of scopes for your app appears.
 10. Click `Save and Continue`.
 The "Edit app registration" page appears.
 11. Click `Save and Continue`.
 The "OAuth consent screen" appears.